MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 >
 > - SQL Server database engine instances hosting any of the SCOM databases (that is, **OperationManager**, **OperationManagerDW**, and SSRS databases **ReportServer** & **ReportServerTempDB**).
 > - SQL Server Reporting Services (SSRS) instance.
-> - The SQL Server collation setting must be one of the supported types as described in the [**SQL Server collation setting**](#sql-server-collation-setting) section below.
+> - The SQL Server collation setting must be one of the supported types as described in the section: [**SQL Server collation setting**](#sql-server-collation-setting).
 > - SQL Server Full Text Search is required for all SQL Server database engine instances hosting any of the SCOM databases.
 > - The Windows Server 2016 installation options (Server Core, Server with Desktop Experience, and Nano Server) supported by Operations Manager database components are based on what installation options of Windows Server are supported by SQL Server.
 >
 > Additionally, the Operations Manager Reporting role cannot be installed in a side-by-side fashion with a previous version of the Reporting role and **must** be installed in native mode only (SharePoint integrated mode isn't supported).

-Additional hardware and software considerations apply in your design planning:
+Other hardware and software considerations apply in your design planning:

-- We recommend that you run SQL Server on computers with the NTFS file format.
+- It's recommended that SQL Server run on disks in NTFS file format.
-- There must be at least 1024 MB of free disk space for the operational and data warehouse database.
-It's enforced at the time of database creation, and it will likely grow significantly after setup.
+- It's required to have at least 1 GB of free disk space for the operational and data warehouse database, and is enforced at the time of database creation.
+Keep in mind that the disk utilization of the databases will likely grow significantly after setup, ensure to have plenty of free disk space above this base requirement.
 - .NET Framework 4 is required.
 - .NET Framework 4.8 is supported from Operations Manager 2022.
 - Reporting Server isn't supported on Windows Server Core.